 Can You Make Zucchini Chips in A Dehydrator?

 I use the dehydrator function on my Power Fryer Oven, however, it acts as a traditional dehydrator.
 So, for an actual dehydrator, I would assume you could, as my power oven is similar.

 But you might have to watch and adjust your time on how long you go to dehydrate your chips.

 Why Make Zucchini Chips in the Air Fryer?

-I seriously can’t tell you guys enough how awesome this zucchini chip recipe is.
-Zucchini is great for protecting your skin from the summer sun due to the carotenes found in them.
+In reality, I can’t tell you guys enough how awesome this zucchini chip recipe is.
+Equally important, Dehydrated Zucchini Chips is a healthier version of the traditional Zucchini Chips with the breaded mixture.
+They are also great for protecting your skin from the summer sun due to the carotenes found in them.
 Zucchini also offers anti-cancer properties to help protect your body.